 The center of the park is the former site of a meat packing plant.
-This area contains a wealth of historical artifacts, many dating back 50-100 years, when there were houses located along the Old South Huron Rd.
+This area contains a wealth of historical artifacts, many dating back over 100 of years, when there were houses located along the Old South Huron Rd.